We made a video game (instead of a music video) to go with the composition we commissioned from Matthew Joseph Payne.

 If you like the game, please put a couple bucks into our tip jar.
 Thanks!

 PLAY the game in your computer's web browser now.
-(This is an HTML5 program that used to work in most web browsers.
+(This is an HTML5 program that works pretty well in most web browsers.
 You need a keyboard to play.
-It has not been tested on handheld tablets or smartphones.
+It was not designed for handheld tablets or smartphones.
 It seems to be a bit buggy on Linux but it's still playable.
-Update: We haven't been able to make this HTML5 version stable.
 Please download the Windows version below for the best experience!)

 DOWNLOAD the Microsoft Windows version.
 (This is a Windows executable.
 You need a keyboard to play.
 Those downloading via Chrome may experience problems because it thinks that this program is a virus or something.)